Over the Christmas period I was shocked at how often I hit a dead end when trying to place an order with a leading shop on my phone.

 Therefore if you've got a shop and it's had some changes lately or you haven't tested it thorough across a variety of leading smartphones (check your analytics / stats if you want to focus on which devices visit you the most) - get testing!
 Ideally write yourself a basic test plan - just some notes on what you're testing, what should happen (and then you can fill in what does happen if it's different), and the devices / browsers you're testing on.
 Remember to consider all user journeys - once you've got a test account it can be too tempting to just test as an existing user but testing that someone new coming to the site can sign up an place an order is vital too.

-If you're over stretched and would like The Web Guild to write a test plan for your website, carry out a UX review or test your site across various devices, please contact us or visit our member directory to find a vetted digital agency who could help.
+If you're over stretched and would like us to write a test plan for your website, carry out a UX review or test your site across various devices, please contact us.